 - L&D specialist.
 The L&D specialist often occupies an operational role, focusing on analyzing learning needs, specifying role competencies, L&D budget distribution, and providing learning advice to employees.

 - L&D manager.
-The L&D manager has a more tactical role, focusing on analyzing learning needs at a higher level, specifying core organizational competencies, L&D budget allocation, and distribution between departments and teams.
+The Learning and Development Manager has a more tactical role, focusing on analyzing learning needs at a higher level, specifying core organizational competencies, L&D budget allocation, and distribution between departments and teams.

 - L&D director.
 The L&D director has a strategic role, focusing on analyzing organizational needs for development, aligning L&D activities with organizational strategy, drafting the L&D strategy, and ensuring budget to execute this strategy.